thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-Start a PostgreSQL server as a Homebrew service.
-When your done, check out the Homebrew Services usage message with the following command.
+Using the Homebrew Service plugin, start a PostgreSQL server for the default PostgreSQL cluster.
+When your done, check out the plugin's usage message with the following command.

 ```shell
 brew services --help